Type of Tour

 We also pass right through the center of Santa Fé, known as the “Cradle of the Hispanity”, since it was the place where the Catholic Kings culminated the Reconquista and also where the monarchs signed with Columbus the Capitulations that financed the trip of the sailor for the discovery of America.

 We continue cycling completely flat towards Fuente Vaqueros passing through some hamlets, connected by a narrow road flanked by poplar trees.
 We are in the lands of Lorca…you can hear the whispering of the poplar trees, and the water of the river, and see the landscapes he liked so much.
 We cycle along the house where he was born in Fuente Vaqueros.
 When Federico was 7 years old he moved to Valderrubio, our last destiny of today, just a few kilometers further.
 Lorca lived for 4 years in Valderrubio, but after moving to Granada he spend many long summers in this village.
 It was here, where he wrote the most important works of his youth and where he got inspired to write others, like the theatre work La casa de Bernarda Alba.
 The house he lived in, a beautiful farmhouse, is the most surprising and less known houses of his life.
-With the guided visit of this house we finish our experience of Lands of Lorca.
+With the guided visit of this house we finish our experience of Lands of Lorca and return to Granada by car.